FAQs – chess and the ECF

 Do I have to join the ECF to get a rating?

 No, you don’t.
-However, if you play more than five or six games a year, joining the ECF is the cheaper option, and the more games you play over the course of the year, the cheaper it effectively becomes.
+However, if you play more than three or four games a year, joining the ECF is the cheaper option, and the more games you play over the course of the year, the cheaper it effectively becomes.

 What exactly do I get for my membership?